GOP Rep. Hid With Sword On Toilet After Kevin McCarthy Ditched Him On Jan 6

-Category: World Politics Hits: 1Rachel Maddow took righteous aim at a sympathetic New York Times profile that buried the news about McCarthy’s abandonment of his Republican colleague until nearly the end of its 39-paragraph article.
+Category: World Politics Hits: 27Rachel Maddow took righteous aim at a sympathetic New York Times profile that buried the news about McCarthy’s abandonment of his Republican colleague until nearly the end of its 39-paragraph article.
 The same day of the article, McCarthy appeared on Fox News Sunday and tried to rewrite the history of the January 6th insurrection by pretending Trump had helped quell the violence.
 “I don’t understand how this isn’t the headline,” Maddow said, referring to the incident with Westerman.
 Then she read from the article: After the House chamber was evacuated on Jan.
 6, Mr. McCarthy retreated to his Capitol office with a colleague, Representative Bruce Westerman, Republican of Arkansas.
 When it became evident the rioters were breaking in, Mr. McCarthy’s security detail insisted he leave.
 But Mr. Westerman was left behind in Mr. McCarthy’s inner work area, he said in a recent interview.
 For protection, Mr. Westerman said he commandeered a Civil War sword from an office display, barricaded himself in Mr. McCarthy’s private bathroom and waited out the siege while crouched on the toilet.
 Friends describe the postelection period as traumatic for Mr. McCarthy … “Wait, [traumatic] for Mr. McCarthy?
 For Kevin?”
 Maddow asked incredulously.
 “He was rushed out because the rioters were breaking in.”

 Read more https://crooksandliars.com/2021/04/kevin-mccarthy-bruce-westerman